univention/univention-corporate-server/doc/app-center/lifecycle.rst

 Release
 =======

-As soon as the app is ready for release, it is copied to the productive App Center by the |UCSAPPC| team.
+As soon as the app is ready for release, it's copied to the productive App Center by the |UCSAPPC| team.
 This involves the app's presentation material as well as the Docker image.
 Univention maintains an own Docker registry.
 The Docker image is copied to that registry and the reference